Dominic Hannigan

-Dominic Hannigan (born 1 July 1965) is an Irish former Labour Party politician who served as a Teachta Dála (TD) for the Meath East constituency from 2011 to 2016.
+Dominic Hannigan (born 1 July 1965) is an Irish former Labour Party politician who served a single term as Teachta Dála (TD) for the Meath East constituency from 2011 to 2016, but failed to be re-elected in subsequent elections.
 He was a Senator for the Labour Panel from 2007 to 2011.

 Early life

 Hannigan was born in Drogheda, County Louth.
 He was educated at University College Dublin with a degree in Civil Engineering, at City, University of London with a Masters in Transport and at the University of London with a Masters in Finance.
 He moved from Ireland to London in 1987.
 Hannigan returned to Ireland in 2004 and worked as a Civil engineer.

 Political career

 Early years: 2004–2007

 Hannigan entered electoral politics when he was elected as an Independent councillor to Meath County Council for the Slane electoral area at the 2004 local elections, serving as chairperson of the council's Planning and Economic Development Committee.
-Hannigan subsequently joined the Labour Party in October 2004, and first stood for Dáil Éireann at the 2005 Meath by-election, which saw the Labour vote increase by over 3,000 first preference votes since the 2002 general election.
-His next election was the 2007 general election, again missing out on the third seat, this time to Thomas Byrne.
+Hannigan subsequently joined the Labour Party in October 2004, and first stood for Dáil Éireann at the 2005 Meath by-election, but Hannigan failed to get elected.
+His next election was the 2007 general election, again failed to get elected, with the third seat going this time to Thomas Byrne.

 Seanad Éireann: 2007–2011

-As part of an election pact between Labour and Sinn Féin for the 2007 elections to Seanad Éireann, Hannigan was elected on the first count to the Industrial and Commercial Panel of the Seanad.
+As part of an election pact between Labour and Sinn Féin for the 2007 elections to Seanad Éireann, Hannigan was elected to the Industrial and Commercial Panel of the Seanad.
 In Seanad Éireann he was the Labour Party Whip and spokesperson on Commuter Issues, Environment and Local Government, Foreign Affairs and Defence.

-He was one of the first members of the Oireachtas to support the candidacy of Eamon Gilmore, following the resignation of Pat Rabbitte as leader of the Labour Party on 23 August 2007.
+He was one of the members of the Oireachtas to support the candidacy of Eamon Gilmore, following the resignation of Pat Rabbitte as leader of the Labour Party on 23 August 2007.
 He subsequently became the chairman of Eamon Gilmore's leadership campaign to become leader.

 In September 2007 he submitted proposals to the Department of Environment and Local Government for town councils for Ashbourne and the Meath coastal area, and called for the abolition of county managers.

 Hannigan said in 2011 that population growth during the Celtic Tiger years was more dramatic in Meath than elsewhere in Ireland and that this was having a profound effect on the county's education system.
 He spoke in favour of a cost-benefit analysis of the proposed Slane bypass in February 2011.